laravel/docs/cashier-paddle.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Cashier Paddle provides an expressive, fluent interface to [Paddle's](https://paddle.com) subscription billing services.
-It handles almost all of the boilerplate subscription billing code you are dreading writing.
-In addition to basic subscription management, Cashier can handle coupons, swapping subscription, subscription "quantities", cancellation grace periods and much more.
+It handles almost all of the boilerplate subscription billing code you are dreading.
+In addition to basic subscription management, Cashier can handle: coupons, swapping subscription, subscription "quantities", cancellation grace periods and more.

 While working with Cashier we recommend to also refer to Paddle's [user guides](https://developer.paddle.com/guides) and [API documentation](https://developer.paddle.com/api-reference/intro).